dcolli23/uniTypes/README.md

 # Overview

-A header only implementations of units that I use for other projects.
-This is based heavily on [this writeup](https://benjaminjurke.com/content/articles/2015/compile-time-numerical-unit-dimension-checking/).
+A header only implementation of units that I use for other projects.
+This was initially based  on [this writeup](https://benjaminjurke.com/content/articles/2015/compile-time-numerical-unit-dimension-checking/) but has since grown in complexity to address problems/features I needed as they arose.

 # Building

 This project is built using CMake.
 I've included several bash scripts to aid in building this project.

+Note that this project requires C++ 17.

 ## Building The App From Scratch